-Hi, I hope you enjoy this glimpse into one of our past Christmas seasons.
+Hi, I hope you enjoy this glimpse into one of our past Christmas seasons before we entered the Roman Catholic Church.
 We were trying very hard to find Christ in the midst of all the chaotic holiday fanfare.
 This was the year we decided to not give any presents at all.
 It was a difficult penance for us; so difficult that we haven’t repeated it since.
 It has been a journey from this place to back again as we have rediscovered the joy of Christmas for ourselves.
 This year still has a very special place in my heart.
 The Lord taught us such a beautiful lesson.
 I have reposted this today at the request of a friend.

 It started several Christmases ago.
 A gradual letting go of normal Christmas activities.
 First, the tree which we replaced with a menorah.
 This past Christmas the presents went.
 That was the hardest part.
 The presents to each other.
 Not the shopping, I didn’t miss that at all; but the giving to each other.
 There was a very real manifestation of guilt on Christmas Eve.
 It was hard to push through that moment of social bondage and expectations to pursue the higher end of celebrating Christ.
 Tears spilled down my face as I thought about how I had nothing to give tomorrow.
 Nothing to give on the celebrated day of Christ’s birth.